sblausten/instagram-on-rails/README.md

 - Register, sign in and sign out
 - Post a picture with a caption
 - View a feed of all posts from all Users
+- Posts are labelled with the name of the user who created them

 ## To view locally